Skip to main content

 The Wolf Matriarchs of Yellowstone is a story written by Sylvia M. Medina and Douglas W. Smith.
 It is about the reintroduction of wolves into Yellowstone after they were practically annihilated from the park.
 It specifically tells the story of the beautiful matriarch wolves, Wolf #9 and #7, and the role they played in bringing back the wolf to Yellowstone!
 You can order your copy of Wolf Matriarchs of Yellowstone today!

-Enjoy Spring Sale!
+Enjoy Summer Sale!

-Spring is Here!
+Summer is Here!

 Join the Green Kids Club with the stories you'll love!